mansellrace/comelit-esphome/README.md

 - **2023, November**: Thanks to [@monxas](https://github.com/monxas) for creating a box that can be 3d printed :)
 - **2024, January**: Hw version 2.5, added ability to adjust reception sensitivity to two levels
 - **2024, February**: Release of the new software.
 Now the project is based on an external component of esphome and configuration is much easier.
+- **2024, August**: Hw version 2.6, added compatibility with simplebus 1 and simplebus 1 color.
+There is also a hardware revision dedicated to intercom kit systems with 2 wires for bus wires and 2 wires for power.